nolarifi/Projet_HPC/README.md

            it’s launched from home using this command line : sbatch Project_HPC/scripts/atac_deeptools-array.slurm

        #2.Visualization of genome coverage using IGV  and to calculate fragments length
-        -atac_deeptools.slurm : this script permit to to generate bigwig file in order to visualize genome coverage using IGV  and to calculate fragments length
+        -atac_deeptools.slurm : this script permit to to generate bed file in order to visualize genome coverage using UCSC  and to calculate fragments length
-             #2.1 Genome coverage : using banCoverage function to genetae bigwig or bed file. this file is used on IGV
+             #2.1 Genome coverage : using banCoverage function to genetae bigwig or bed file. this file is used on UCSC
              #2.2 Fragments length: using bamPEFragmentSize function to calculate fragments length
               input :"$HOME/Project_HPC/results/picard"
               output: "$HOME/Project_HPC/results/deeptools" : bed file to see genome coverage using bamCoverage